dereke/koda/README.markdown

 /bikes/4db0dedb387f7123c9000007
 `

 *Note* The internally created Mongo ID will usually be used to create the new resource url, returned in the response body and the Location header.
-This can be override by supplying a value in the '_koda_ref' field.
+This can be override by supplying a value in the 'alias' field.
 This must be unique to this collection, otherwise a 409 (Conflict) will be returned, along with the url to the conflicting document in the body.

 ###Put